microbit-foundation/python-editor-embed/README.md

 [SPDX-License-Identifier: MIT](LICENSE.md)

 We use dependencies via the NPM registry as specified by the package.json file under common Open Source licenses.

-The MakeCode/PXT types are derived from the [Microsoft MakeCode/PXT repository](https://github.com/Microsoft/pxt) as of 954d72b3a763608ca6f484807f511591ce48691a under a MIT license.

 Full details of each package can be found by running `license-checker`: